An invitation to Alexandrov geometry: CAT(0) spaces: Semisolutions

-The only difference is that $G$ is not a subcomplex of the cubical analog.
-It has to be made from the squares parallel to the squares of the cubical complex which meet the edges of the complex orthogonally at their midpoints. \qeds
+The cycle $\gamma$ is taken in the complement $\mathcal{S}\setminus\{v\}$ (or, alternatively, in the link of $v$ in $\mathcal{S}$).
+Instead of a vertex, one has to take the edge $e$ in $\tilde Q$ that corresponds to $v$; so we have to show the existence of a large cycle in $\tilde Q$ that is not contractible in $\tilde Q\setminus e$.
+Consider $G$, which is made from the squares parallel to the squares of the cubical complex and which meet the edges of the complex orthogonally at their midpoints.
+Note that formally speaking, $G$ is not a subcomplex of the cubical analog.